Stocks rally after Fed chair signals slowdown in rate hikes - KESQ

 AP Business Writers

-Wall Street closed out a solid November with a broad market rally Wednesday after the head of the Federal Reserve said the central bank could soon begin easing up on its aggressive interest rate increases aimed at taming inflation.
+Stocks rallied and Treasury yields fell Wednesday after the head of the Federal Reserve said that the central bank could soon begin easing up on its aggressive interest rate increases aimed at taming inflation.

 “We have a risk management balance to strike,” Powell said.
 “And we think that slowing down (on rate hikes) at this point is a good way to balance the risks.”